Alex Jones and Infowars test the limit of free speech on the internet

 Who is Alex Jones and what is Infowars?

-Jones is an Austin, Texas-based founder of Infowars, a website that bills itself as "the resistance" and uses the tagline: "There's a war for your mind!"
+Jones is the Austin, Texas-based founder of Infowars, a website and media platform that bills itself as "the resistance" and uses the tagline: "There's a war for your mind!"

-The media platform, founded in 1999, has attracted notable fans including Roger Stone, a Republican party strategist who worked on various presidential campaigns, and President Donald Trump, who praised Jones for his "amazing" reputation.
+The company, founded in 1999, has attracted notable fans including Roger Stone, a Republican party strategist who's worked on various presidential campaigns, and President Donald Trump, who has praised Jones for his "amazing" reputation.

-Jones is known for his dramatic shows, in which he slams political targets with fiery rhetoric interspersed with advertisements for supplements and survivalist gear.
-He's estimated to sell as much as $12.5 million worth of diet supplements a year, according to New York magazine.
+Jones is known for his histrionic shows, in which he slams political targets with fiery rhetoric interspersed with advertisements for nutrition supplements and survivalist gear.
+He's estimated to sell as much as $12.5 million worth of supplements a year, according to New York magazine.

 Why does Jones matter to the tech industry?